 Accreditation fee – Non-members only

 As long as you are a member of the Society and College of Radiographers access to CPD Now and accreditation is included in your membership fee.
 If you are not a member and do not wish to join then you need to pay a fee.
-You will then get access to a slimline version of CPD Now which facilitates accreditation and re-accreditation only.
+You will then get access to CPD Now, which facilitates accreditation and re-accreditation only.

 The accreditation fee can be paid via our online shop.

 You will not be entitled to any other membership benefits and you will not be covered by professional indemnity insurance.
 You can find information about joining the Society and College of Radiographers here.